 Number of Cigars Released: 7,000 Total Cigars*

-Number of Cigars Smoked for Review: 2*Production of all four vitolas is set to total 7,000 total cigars.
+- *Production of all four vitolas is set to total 7,000 total cigars.

 Even without cellophane, the Dominican Oscuro wrapper gives a pretty strong aroma.
 It’s a heavy pungent leather with a bit of earth, fitting given the dark espresso hue.
 The veins are crisp and the roll appears solid, although the roll lines across every vitola could have been a bit cleaner.
 Nothing can really prepare you for the cold draw.
 It’s a near toxic mix of pepper with a unique red pepper coming to the forefront.
 Oddly there’s a bit of fruit underneath, but there’s not much hope of tasting much on the initial draw given the extremeness of the pepper.